wdoogz/wdoogz.github.io/_posts/2020-04-18-open-source.markdown

 world is the support for gaming.
 Actually it is not that Linux does not support it.
 It is that gaming companies are not very willing to port their software from a DirectX environment to an OpenGL environment for such a small user base.
-While I write this blog on an Open Source operating system, the harsh reality of it all is, I too, am a Windows user... :sad:
+While I write this blog on an Open Source operating system, the harsh reality of it all is, I too, am a Windows user... :sweat:

 ---